 23 Let's allow the title to settle into place at 01:10 and then have the snowflake drop into position 10 frames later at 1:20.
-To move to an exact point in time, you can click the timecode readout in the Comp or Timeline panels to open the Go To Time dialog, enter "1.20" and press OK.
+To move to an exact point in time, you can click the timecode readout in the Comp or Timeline panels, enter "120" and press Return.